SreeniMannem/CustoMSExoPlayer/README.md

-# CustoMSExoPlayer
+# CustoMSRtspPlayer
-Customized ExoPlayer to stream any kind of rtsp url
+Customized Player to stream any kind of rtsp url